-If you are not a UK/EEA national, you will need to meet the requirements of the UK Visas and Immigratin Agency to gain the right to enter and work in UK.
+If you are not a UK/EEA national, you will need to meet the requirements of the UK Visas and Immigration Agency to gain the right to enter and work in UK.

 The NMC sets requirements and standards for midwives from outside of the UK and EEA.
 These must be met by any midwife whose initial training was not within the EU or UK and wishes to apply to join the NMC register.
 Visit the NMC website for a full list criteria to join the register.

-Individuals who trained outside of the UK or EEA and meet all the minimum requirements set by the NMC, will be given approval to complete an adaptation programme.
-Only those midwives who have been given written approval by the NMC to adapt to working in the UK, can undergo a midwifery adaptation programme.
+Since October 2014, individuals who trained outside of the UK or EEA and meet all the minimum requirements set by the NMC, need to successfully complete a 2-part application process.